Arboretum Bridge and Trail

 The Arboretum Bridge and Trail Project is a key segment of the Anacostia River Trail (ART) network.
 This project is led by the District Department of Transportation (DDOT) in partnership with the National Park Service (NPS) and is in the Design Phase.
 The bridge will provide the missing passageway between the Anacostia waterfront and the U.S. National Arboretum, which annually garners over 500,000 visitors.
-The pedestrian and bicyclist crossing will also be ADA compliant and will improve access for all users including pedestrians, bicyclists, kayakers, canoers, rowers, anglers and wildlife observers.
+The crossing will be ADA compliant and will improve access for all users including pedestrians, bicyclists, kayakers, canoers, rowers, anglers and wildlife observers.

-The project is primarily situated on National Park Service lands and upon completion will create a connection between the Arboretum and Kenilworth Park North, and adjacent neighborhoods including Mayfair, Kenilworth-Parkside and River Terrace (see reverse for project area map).
-Slated to be completed in 2020, this project will improve mobility along the Anacostia River and connect visitors and residents to the District’s scenic natural environment.
+The project is situated on National Park Service lands and upon completion will create a connection between the Arboretum and Kenilworth Park North, and adjacent neighborhoods including Mayfair, Kenilworth-Parkside and River Terrace (see reverse for project area map).
+Slated to be completed in 2023, this project will improve mobility along the Anacostia River and connect visitors and residents to the District’s scenic natural environment.

 KEY DESIGN ELEMENTS